Therapy is for Living

 Spherical Living

-Real change comes from living what you realise in sessions, between sessions.
+True change comes from living what you realise in therapy beyond therapy.

 Request a Discovery Call with SaraA Clear Map for your Therapeutic Work

-People often wonder: Is Therapy for me?
+Ever wonder: Is Therapy for me?
 Where am I in the process?
 What happens next?
 When does therapy end?
-Working with a spherical model means therapy is not linear or prescriptive.
+Approaching therapy as phases rather than a linear line helps you understand exactly where you are in the process.
+Welcome to Spherical Living.

 Phase 1: Initiating Change – Seeing patterns clearly.
 Understanding what is no longer working.

-Phase 3: Advancement & Enrichment – Refining how you live, relate, and express purposefully.
+Phase 3: Advancement & Enrichment – Refining how you live, relate, & express for sustained change.

 Meet Sara